geoscixyz/em/content/case_histories/do27do18tkc/data.rst

 Diamonds Ltd`_.
 We review the units, normalization and observations that can be made by simple visual inspection of the data.
 Important to note that *survey reports* were missing for few data sets.
-Some of the technical information had to be infered from different surveys acquired during the same period.
+Some of the technical information had to be inferred from surveys acquired during the same period.